A Crime/S.I.R. optimal control problem: Crime/SIR mathematical model

 Define the parameter

 Notice that

 a condition that, rewritten with the parameters \eqref{new parameters}, becomes

-which is precisely the instability condition of the equilibrium $E_{0}$ (in this context written as $E_{0}=(0,0,\Lambda/\phi)$) given by Proposition.
+which is precisely the instability condition of the equilibrium $E_{0}$ (in this context written as $E_{0}=(0,0,\Lambda/\phi)$) given by Proposition \ref{crime-free equilibria stability}.
 Thus, the threshold value $\mathscr{R}_{0}$ helps us measure the probability that a young person with criminal behavior victimizes a susceptible young person, with $\mathscr{R}_{0}>1$ being the scenario to be avoided.

 This also indicates that the main objective of government entities and other institutions of law enforcement, security, and social welfare is to maintain control over all parameters to ensure $\mathscr{R}_{0}\leq 1$.
 In this case, the qualitative behavior of the system will admit only one equilibrium: specifically, the equilibrium $\textbf{E}_{0}$ and the activity of the group of young criminals will always be under control.